Dust to Dust (Heavenly album)

 Dust to Dust is the third full-length studio album by the French power metal band Heavenly.
 It was released on 12 January 2004 by Noise Records.
 Dust to Dust is a concept album following a man seeking revenge upon the Master of Doom for transforming him into a vampire and forcing him to prey on the innocent for eternity.
 The album concludes with the protagonist overcoming his master.
 He suffers a fatal wound, but he regains his soul and attains paradise.

+It's the last album with the founder drummer Maxence Pilo, guitarist Frédéric Leclercq and bassist Pierre-Emmanuel Pélisson.
+There was no official tour for this album.
+Instead, the band performed only once, in London, where Heavenly appeared as a special guest for DragonForce.
+During that show, they played “Victory” and “Kingdom Come” live for the first and only time in their career.

 The album's cover art was designed by Jan Meininghaus, a graphic designer from Germany.

 In 2017, Loudwire ranked it as the 25th best power metal album of all time.